 If you want to spice up your holiday season with a bit of exotic Caribbean flare, take a trip to Puerto Rico.
-It's not just about Santa on this island, and it's a whole lot more than string lights and gifts under the tree.
+It's more than just seeing Santa on the island, and it's a whole lot more than strings of lights and gifts under the tree.

 Puerto Rico is well known as a shopaholic's destination of choice, and not just during Christmastime.
-However, the holiday season is a terrific time to purchase a special Christmas gift for loved ones.
+However, the holiday season is a terrific time to purchase a unique Christmas gift for loved ones.

-If you're in San Juan for the holidays, these shopping destinations should be on your list -- just check it twice!
+If you're in San Juan for the holidays, these shopping destinations should be on your list—just check it twice!

-Puerto Rico is known for its large Three Kings Day event and the country's incorporation of the day into their holiday season is another reason why Christmastime is so special on the island.Continue to 5 of 5 below.
+Puerto Rico is known for its large Three Kings Day event and the country's incorporation of the day into their holiday season is another reason why Christmastime is so special on the island.

-While travel deals fluctuate year to year, and sometimes even by the day, you can usually expect some terrific end-of-year deals for holiday vacation packages to Puerto Rico.
+While travel deals fluctuate each year, and sometimes even by the day, you can usually expect some terrific end-of-year deals for holiday vacation packages to Puerto Rico.
 If you're looking for a great deal, your best bet is to be flexible with your dates and avoid hotel stays for the major holiday dates like Christmas Day and New Year's Eve.

-It's always a great idea to sign up for flight and vacation savings newsletters, and if you're not afraid of a little adventure, keep and eye out for last minute deals.
+It's always a great idea to sign up for flight and vacation savings newsletters, and if you're not afraid of a little adventure, keep an eye out for last minute deals.